-Inactive transportations, molecules move against the concentration gradient.
-This process requires chemical energy to move biochemical compounds from low to high.
-It uses ATP to pump molecules through a concentration gradient.
+In these biological process, molecules move against the concentration gradient.
+This process requires chemical energy to move biochemical compounds from lower region to the high region.
+It uses ATP – Adenosine triphosphate to pump molecules through a concentration gradient.
 Complex sugar, ions, large cells, proteins and other particles are transported in this process.

 - Secondary Active transport: In the secondary active transport, proteins in cell-membrane uses the electromagnetic gradient to move across.

-Difference and comparison of Active and Passive Transport
+Difference between Active and Passive Transport

 |Active Transport||Passive Transport|

 |It circulates from lower concentrated areas to the higher concentrated areas||It circulates from the higher concentrated areas to the lower concentrated areas|

 |Involved in transporting all the molecules including complex sugars, proteins, large cells, ions, etc.||Involved in transporting all the soluble molecules including water, oxygen, carbon dioxide, monosaccharides, lipids, sex hormones, etc.|